fmartingr/slides/ansible101/ansible101.md

 ---

-### Even if the packages are from the same category their usage may difer a lot.
+### Even if the modules are from the same category their usage may difer a lot.
 Remember that if something is not working you may have an argument wrong!

 ###### *it was ensure, state, status...?*